12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 5- Validate Their Pain and Discomfort

-Shutting them down just when they have had a tooth come out of their mouth can be discouraging for your child.
+Shutting them down just when they have had a tooth come out can be discouraging for your child.

 You might want to soothe them instead.
 Tell them that, yes, it is painful, and they are brave to get through the treatment.